Ignacio J. Pérez Arriaga

-Ignacio J. Pérez Arriaga (Madrid, 23 June 1948) is a Spanish professor of Engineering, Economics and Regulation of the Electric Power Sector, currently at the Massachusetts Institute of Technology (MIT, United States) and the ICAI School of Engineering (Comillas Pontifical University, Spain).
+Ignacio J. Pérez Arriaga (Madrid, 23 June 1948) is a Spanish professor of Engineering, Economics and Regulation of the Electric Power Sector, currently at the Massachusetts Institute of Technology (MIT, United States), the ICAI School of Engineering (Comillas Pontifical University, Spain), Florence School of Regulation (Florence, Italy) and African School of Regulation.
 He is a life member of the Royal Academy of Engineering of Spain.
 He has been a major contributor across the spectrum of electric power systems, from system dynamic analysis, monitoring and diagnosis at the start of his academic career, to economic and regulatory analysis.

 Background

 Pérez-Arriaga was born in Madrid and went on to graduate as Electrical Engineer from the ICAI School of Engineering.
 He earned an M.S. and a Ph.D. in Electrical Engineering, both from the Massachusetts Institute of Technology in 1978 and 1981 respectively.

 After completing his Ph.D., Pérez-Arriaga became professor at the ICAI School of Engineering.
 In 1984 he founded the Institute for Research in Technology (IIT) at Comillas Pontifical University, being its Director until 1994.
-Since 2009 he rejoined the MIT (Electrical Engineering and Computer Science Department), where among other activities he teaches the graduate course “Engineering, Economics and Regulation of the Electric Power Sector”.
+Since 2009 he rejoined the MIT (Engineering Systems Division, CEEPR, and MIT Sloan School of Management), where among other activities he teaches the graduate course “Engineering, Economics and Regulation of the Electric Power Sector”.
 He is also Director of Training at the Florence School of Regulation European University Institute in Florence, Italy.